SAPAA Newsletter No. 57, February 2026

 by Hubert Taube, Past-President SAPAA

 The sandy soils Northeast of Edmonton are some of the first Natural Areas in the capital region that show signs of spring.
-A prairie crocus emerges early from this delicate and fragile eco system.
-Our resident botanist, Patsy Cotterill has shared her expertise (and photos) of the sandhills in this edition’s feature article.
+A prairie crocus emerges early from this delicate and fragile ecosystem.
+Botanist Patsy Cotterill has shared her experience (and photos) of the sandhills in this edition’s feature article.

 Reporting on the AGM

 Our most recent AGM was remotely held on November 29 last year.
-The principal business was election of a new Board based on a slate proposed by the existing Board composed as follows:
+The principal business was election of a new Board.
+Congratulations, and thank you to these individuals who carry on with SAPAA’s work.
+To learn more about them, their biographies are available on the Contact Us page.

 • Secretary: Patsy Cotterill,